Eleanor Montague: Early life

 Montague was born Eleanor Dino in Genoa, Italy, the only child of Frank and Sylvia Dino.
-She grew up in Pennsylvania and graduated valedictorian of her class.
+Her family moved to Eastern Pennsylvania when she was in elementary school, where she remained until graduating valedictorian of her high school class.

 Career

 Montague received a bachelor's degree in biology from the University of Alabama and an MD from the Woman's Medical College of Pennsylvania in 1950.
 She met her husband, Meredith "Monty" Montague III, while working in the emergency room at Kings County Hospital Center; she overheard him saying that he would never marry a woman doctor.
 They became friends and then were married a few years later.
 She worked in Japan for two years while her husband was stationed at a MASH unit there.

-She completed her residency in radiology at Columbia-Presbyterian Medical Center.
+Montague completed her residency in radiology at Columbia-Presbyterian Medical Center.
 In 1959, Montague joined the radiotherapy department at the University of Texas MD Anderson Cancer Center under an American Cancer Society fellowship.
 She was employed at MD Anderson from 1961 to 1983.
 In 1973, she became a radiotherapy professor.
 She retired in 1987.